Are you a parent of a teen who is dating? 20 cute Valentine’s Day date ideas for teenage couples in high school.

 This can be a little pricey, so they’ll want to check out places like Groupon.com for discounted tickets.

-It's also a great opportunity for some fun Valentine’s day selfies.
+It’s also a great opportunity for some fun Valentine’s Day selfies (here are some free teen selfie challenges).

-There are hundreds of factory tours that are free or cheap for a teen couple to go on, across the U.S. (use this site to find ones near you).
+Hundreds of factory tours are free or cheap for a teen couple to go on, across the U.S. (use this site to find ones near you).

 Many give away free samples at the end!